aliemami-coder/ChatGPT-RTL/README.md

 ## Installation

-1. You must download zip or clone project
+1. You must download zip or clone the project
-2. Open extesions in chromium or open ```chrome://extensions/``` link
+2. Open extension in chromium or open ```chrome://extensions/``` link
 3. Enable developer mode
 4. unzip project if download zip
 5. Click ```Load unpacked``` and select extension folder